-Contaminated oil could clog the oil filter and result in catastrophe.
+Contaminated oil could clog the oil filter and result in a catastrophe.
 The oil filter bypass valve opens to prevent engine damage in case of a clogged oil filter.
-If the valve remains closed, the clogged filter will balloon and may cause serious engine damage.
+If the valve remains closed, the clogged filter will balloon and may cause severe engine damage.
 A stuck open oil bypass valve will allow the pressurized oil to bypass the filter and flow back through the system.